0 of 33 Questions completed

 A usually fit and well 74 year old man undergoes surgery following a hip fracture.

-Which of the following intervention is most likely to reduce the risk of developing delirium in this patient?
+Which of the following intervention will most likely reduce his risk of developing delirium?

 What is the strongest risk factor for development of Alzheimer’s dementia?